axcoto/k8s-cni-ipsec/strongswan_cni/README.md

 }
 ```

+## Restart `kubelet` to take effective of this CNI plugin

 # Demo

 This is a demo video:

 # Trying out with Vagrant